As responsible guardians of our land, we constantly strive to run our farm sustainably.

 Particularly at the start of our asparagus season, we observe slightly crooked spears emerging when they first break through the soil.
 Rather than dispose of spears that are not perfectly poker straight, we package these as our “Wonky” grade asparagus.
 These spears are harvested at the same time as our Class A and B grades so are identical in freshness but are just a bit kinky!

-By growing asparagus, a perineal crop which remains in the soil from 8-10 years, we have created a new habitat for wildlife on the farm, in particular the endangered bird, the lapwing.
+By growing asparagus, a long term perennial crop which remains in the soil from 8-10 years, we have created a new habitat for wildlife on the farm, in particular the endangered bird, the lapwing.
 This unusual bird, distinguished by its unique wispy crest, breeds in loose colonies of undisturbed grounds.
 Our asparagus fields are favoured by nesting lapwings because the bare ground and low vegetation allows the adults to see approaching predators.
 We now have a small colony of lapwings on the farm which have returned every year since we planted our asparagus.

 The males perform spectacular arial acrobatics, which provide endless entertainment when we are harvesting our asparagus.
 It is a pleasure to hear the lapwings unusual “wheep, wheep” call on the farm call which is not dissimilar to the theremin instrument.
 We place markers on our asparagus field to flag up where the lapwings nest are as so not to disturb them during harvest.